Gatorade vs Prime: Is Prime Healthier Than Gatorade?

 - Gatorade Fit: Fortified with essential vitamins A, C, B3, B5, and B6, along with sodium and potassium to support hydration and energy replenishment.

-- Prime Hydration: Also fortified with vitamins A, C, B3, B5, and B6, but includes additional electrolytes like potassium and magnesium sourced from coconut water for more natural hydration.
+- Prime Hydration: Also fortified with vitamins A, C, B3, B5, and B6, but includes additional electrolytes like potassium and magnesium sourced from coconut water for natural hydration.

-- Pros
+Pros

 - Gatorade is a trusted choice for athletes engaging in high-intensity and endurance sports.